TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Why it's My Recommended FSC-Certified Option: This is one of the few affordable cribs with FSC Certification, for parents who want the peace of mind of knowing their crib was made in the most eco-friendly way possible.

 Personal experience: The Sparrow crib by Oeuf impressed me due to its mix of eco-friendliness, durability, and style.
-Out of the box I was really happy with its beautiful, modern look but sturdy construction that looks like it will last for many years.
+Out of the box, I was really happy with its beautiful, modern look and sturdy construction that looks like it will last for many years.

-From both an environmental and health perspective, the organic water-based finishes are perfect, and give utmost peace of mind if you find your baby chewing on the rails during teething.
+From both an environmental and health perspective, the organic water-based finishes are perfect and give utmost peace of mind if you find your baby chewing on the crib rails during teething.

 With a conversion kit, you can transform this crib into a toddler bed once your baby outgrows it.
-This means it's likely to be in use until they are 5-6 years old, at which point I expect it to be easy to resell due to the high-quality build.
+This means it's likely to be in use until they are 5-6 years old, at which point I expect it to be resellable due to the high-quality build.

 I tested the assembly, adjustment between the three mattress heights, and conversion, and all were surprisingly simple.
 You can easily do this yourself without hiring a handyman.